International Holocaust Memorial Day: Tales from the Land of a Thousand Hills

 For several decades the former camp was visited annually by circa 500-600 thousand people; from the beginning of the 21st century that number began to grow.
 More than a million people from all over the world visit the Museum annually since 2007 and more than 44 million people from all over the world have visited Auschwitz since 1945 and the highest number of visitors was registered in 2019, when 2,32 million people visited Auschwitz.

 Back to the stories told by some of the speakers at the event at the Kigali Genocide Memorial; the Belgian author and cartoonist Michel Kichka stated that while growing up, his father was a silent survivor just like the majority of Holocaust survivors and his father was convinced his silence would protect his children.
 But he only began to speak out after Michel Kichka’s brother committed suicide in 1988 and on the day of the funeral of his brother.
 He began to talk about his personal tragedy of the Holocaust and he has been talking ever since.
-Michel Kichka made a profound statement when he said truth doesn’t kill’.
+Michel Kichka made a profound statement when he said ’truth doesn’t kill’.
 The stories of Michel Kichka’s families’ travails would leave any listener silent.

 During his speech; the Israeli Ambassador to Rwanda, Ambassador Ron Adam stated that the day was a special day for him.
 He further stated that ‘as a son of Holocaust survivors, this day brings the memory of my mother, Eve Frankel.
 As a 9-years-old child she went through horrific events which changed her life.’